sgotzler/Historical-TV-Guide/README.md

----

-title: [The Historical TV Guide]
-description: [Using digitized text to study television history]

----

 ![perhaps add an image; need to find open access TV shot]

 This website is a public record of initial work completed as a part of the Historical TV Guide digital humanities project...